Merzasphor/MWSE/docs/source/types/tes3uiElement.md

 ### `createButton`

 Creates a clickable button.
-Register the "mouseClick" event to capture a button press.
+Register the `mouseClick` event to capture a button press.

     Custom widget properties:
         | `number`_ `element.widget.state`: Interaction state.
 1 = normal, 2 = disabled, 4 = active.
 Controls which colour set to use for text.